 As an international place of business, Luxembourg offers a highly favourable framework for the establishment and administration of an SE.

-Luxembourg’s public limited liability companies (sociétés anonymes) are free to choose the currency in which they wish to prepare their financial statements, which can be any currency other than the euro.
+Luxembourg’s public limited liability companies (sociétés anonymes) are free to choose the currency in which they wish to prepare their financial statements, so can be any currency other than the euro.
 This will save such companies from foreign exchange gains and losses that do not reflect the economic reality of their business and will have an impact on their taxable basis.
 Such accounting rules are applicable to an SE registered in Luxembourg according to article 61 of the Council Regulation n° 2157/2001/EEC on the statute for a European Company (SE).

-Companies are also exploring moving their UK staff to Luxembourg.
+Companies may also be exploring moving their UK staff to Luxembourg.
 The clear framework for involving staff employed in more than one Member State in an SE, as provided for by national (including Luxembourg) rules implementing Directive 2001/86/EC supplementing the Statute for an SE with regard to the involvement of employees, is also a reason to choose SE status to federate the European employees of a group from Luxembourg.

 1. The European company is a legal form of public limited liability company recognized in all Member States of the EEA and governed by Council Regulation n° 2157/2001/EEC on the statute for a European Company (SE), Official Journal of the European Communities L 294, 10.11.2001, P. 1.
 Currently around 2950 SE companies are incorporated in the EEA.
 See European Company Database, http://ecdb.worker-participation.eu.